 THE INSTITUTE OF CHIROPODISTS AND PODIATRISTS CODE OF ETHICS

-Associates who are not HCPC registrants are still bound by the requirements of ethical, decent and lawful behaviour at all times and are subject to the same sanctions of the board of ethics as would apply to an HCPC registrant member.
+Associates who are not HCPC registrants are still bound by the requirements of ethical, decent and lawful behaviour at all times and are subject to the same sanctions of the Board of Ethics as would apply to a HCPC registrant member.

 SCOPE OF PROFESSIONAL PRACTICE

-16. A member shall not use the Crest of the Institute without the permission of the Institute.
+- A member shall not use the Crest of the Institute without the written permission of the Institute.

-(i) Abide by the Standards of Proficiency from time to time required by the Health Professions Council or the Department of Health in Ireland: and
+(i) Abide by the Standards of Proficiency from time to time required by the Health and Care Professions Council or the Department of Health in Ireland: and

 (ii) abide by the Institute of Chiropodists and Podiatrists Standards of Proficiency from time to time required: and

 (iii) maintain a personal profile of their learning activities and continuous professional development.